wclisfy/wclisfy.github.io/about.md

 ---
-layout: sidebar
+layout: single
-title: "Welcome"
+title: "About Me"
+permalink: /about/
 ---
-Hi